Moefedaily/Maven-UserManagement/README.md

 # User Management System

-This is my Java web development assignment - a user management application built to demonstrate understanding of Java and web development.
+This is my Java web development assignment - a user management application built to demonstrate understanding of Java.

 ## Live Demo